 From VeraCrypt, browse and select the file that you created and encrypted.
 Remember you have created your text file an encrypted container.

-Notice that how some bytes text file is now 1 GB.
+Notice that how some bytes to text file is now 1 GB.
 It is now the container.
 Select it and click mount.

 Click mount after browsing the container.

-Enter password that you set while creating the container.
-Once you're done with your correct password, the container will be mounted and ready to be used.
+Enter the password that you set while creating the container.
+Once you’re done with your correct password, the container will be mounted and ready to be used.

 Double click the mounted volume to open it.

 You can copy and paste the files in this volume.
 All the files are secure when you dismount this volume.
-To access the files in the container you will require to enter password again.
-So it's easy to access your files when you need to.
+To access the files in the container you will require to enter the password again.
+So it’s easy to access your files when you need to.

 NOTE – The encrypted volume is just like the file, so it can be deleted as well.
 Please keep it safe otherwise you will delete all your secrets files by deleting this encrypted volume.